 Accusation #3: NAGA is massively funded by nefarious sources including the Washington Redskins.

-Fact: NAGA was approved by the IRS for 501(c)(3) nonprofit status in 2017.
-Our organization has received ZERO funding from Dan Snyder, the Washington Redskins franchise or any of it's charitable divisions or foundations suggested by Sports Illustrated in 2020.
+Contrary to the false narrative that is being pushed by the eradication activists, NAGA has received ZERO funding from Dan Snyder, the Washington Redskins franchise or any of it's charitable divisions or foundations suggested by Sports Illustrated in 2020.
 Contrary to the claims, no one from NAGA was ever contacted by SI to respond to the mischaracterizations in this article.
 All donations except for one have come from individuals who support our mission.
 NAGA received a one time $100,000 gift from a North Dakota based foundation in 2019.
 Our donations, which are a matter of public record, are as follows:

 As the facts make apparent, NAGA has functioned on sparse funding and with an all-volunteer group of individuals passionate about stopping this modern-day Indian Removal campaign.